Skip to content

 1. TUITION for this program is at the reduced SOLES Global tuition rate of $880/unit.

-2. PROGRAM FEE of $1,235 includes onsite logistical items such as classroom rentals, speakers, overhead, some group activities, four lunches and one dinner, and ground transportation to all course related company visits.
+2. PROGRAM FEE of $2,100 includes hotel accommodations and onsite logistical items such as classroom rentals, speakers, overhead, some group activities, four lunches and one dinner, and ground transportation to all course related company visits.
 If you apply and are accepted to this program then withdraw, any costs incurred on your behalf will be charged to your student account.

 GLOBAL STUDY FEE is $400.
 A non-refundable charge of $150 will be placed on your student account for all withdrawals after March 1st.
 Any withdrawal on or after March 8th, the entire $400 will be placed on your student account.